Anza-Borrego Desert: Pct Angelina spring to Grapevine Canyon

 As the road ends turn left (South).

-Another route is from the 78 into Grapevine Canyon.
+Another more difficult route is from the 78 into Grapevine Canyon.
 There is one serious obstacle close to Angelina Spring, that can only be bypasses by a good high clearance 4x4.

-On all routes a high clearance vehicle is required (4x4 preferred).
-The route from the 78 being the easiest, but park before the rough real high part.
+On all routes a high clearance vehicle is required (4x4 highly recommended).

 © 2013-2018 Borregohiking.com.